Milkshake: 1940s–1950s

 By the 1950s, popular places to drink milkshakes were Woolworth's "5 & 10" lunch counters, diners, burger joints, and drugstore soda fountains.
 These establishments often prominently displayed a shining chrome or stainless steel milkshake mixing machine.

 These establishments made milkshakes in Hamilton Beach or similar styles of drink mixers, which had spindles and agitators that folded air into the drinks for "smooth, fluffy results" and served them in 12+1/2 USoz tall glasses with bulbous top.
 Soda fountain staff had their own jargon, such as "Burn One All the Way" (chocolate malted with chocolate ice cream), "Twist It, Choke It, and Make It Cackle" (chocolate malted with an egg), "Shake One in the Hay" (a strawberry shake), and a "White Cow" (a vanilla milkshake).
-In the 1950s, a milkshake machine salesman named Ray Kroc bought exclusive rights to the 1930s-era Multimixer milkshake maker from inventor Earl Prince, and went on to use automated milkshake machines to speed up production at McDonald's restaurants.

 Milkshakes had also become popular in other parts of the world, including the United Kingdom and Australia.
-In Australia, milk bars had grown popular and milkshakes were normally served lightly whipped and often in the aluminium or stainless steel cups in which they were prepared.
+In Australia, milk bars had grown popular and milkshakes were normally served lightly whipped and often in the aluminum or stainless steel cups in which they were prepared.
 In addition to more traditional flavors, spearmint and lime-flavored milkshakes became popular in Australia.

 2000s–present

 In 2006, the U.S. Agricultural Research Service developed reduced-sugar, low-fat milk shakes for lunch programs.
 The shakes have half the sugar and only 10% of the fat of commercial fast-food shakes.
 Schools need a milk shake machine or soft-serve ice cream machine to serve the milkshakes.
-The milkshakes also have added fiber and other nutrients, and they have much less lactose, which makes the shakes appropriate for some lactose-intolerant people.
+The milkshakes also have added fiber and other nutrients and reduced levels of lactose, which makes the shakes suitable for some people with lactose intolerance.

-The U.S. sales of milkshakes, malts, and floats rose 11% in 2006, according to the industry research firm NPD Group.
+U.S. sales of milkshakes, malts, and floats rose 11% in 2006, according to the industry research firm NPD Group.
 Christopher Muller, the director of the Center for Multi-Unit Restaurant Management at Orlando's University of Central Florida said that "milkshakes remind us of summer, youth – and indulgence", and "they're evocative of a time gone by".

-Muller stated that milkshakes are an "enormously profitable" item for restaurants, since the drinks contain so much air.
-The market research firm Technomic states that about 75% of the average-priced $3.38 restaurant shake in 2006 was profit.
+Muller stated, that milkshakes are an "enormously profitable" item for restaurants, since the drinks contain so much air.
+The market research firm Technomic states that about 75 percent of the average-priced $3.38 restaurant shake in 2006 was profit.
 An executive from Sonic Drive-In, a U.S. chain of 1950s-style diner restaurants, calls shakes "one of our highest-volume, revenue-producing areas".

 A 2016 article stated that chefs are trying out innovative ideas with milkshakes to keep customers interested in the drinks.
 The article noted that coffee-flavored shakes are popular "because it complements both sweet and savory" dishes.
-Another trend is using different types of milk, such as almond milk, coconut milk, or hemp milk.
+Another trend is using different types of milk, such as almond milk, coconut milk, soy milk, or hemp milk.